 As always, we want to caution you about comparing what others eat to what you eat.
 How your body will respond to certain foods is different.
 How often and how much you can eat will depend on your body.
 Just like everything else with health and fitness, this takes time and trial and error!
 Maybe you have that “treat meal” once a week or once a month or maybe you do eat that small portion of chocolate each day.
 How often you need to have it will depend on your personality and your goals.
 Find out what timing works for you so that you do not feel deprived (which can lead to bingeing).

 Keep in mind that just like everyone has their own definition of eating clean, everyone has their own definition of moderation and balance.
 Some people think that eating a rice cake with peanut butter is balance.
 Some people think that eating three scoops of ice cream is balance.
 Some people think that eating a slice of pizza is balance.

 “Trigger foods” will also vary for each person.
 I can devour an entire bag of Sour Patch Kids in one sitting but I don’t really ever crave (or even care for) bread or pasta.
 My easy solution?
 I don’t buy Sour Patch Kids and I don’t keep them in the house.
 I don’t care to try and “train” myself to only eat 6 Sour Patch Kids.
 If I want them, I will eat them outside the house where I can get a smaller portion instead of a large bag (or I will make my “Sour Patch” Grapes!).

 Moderation.
 Balance.
 Those are words you probably hear or see a lot in the fitness community.
-Every one is preaching moderation and balance.
-What does moderation and balance really mean?
-What does it mean to them?
-What does it mean to you?
+Everyone is preaching moderation and balance.
+What do moderation and balance really mean?

 According to dictionary.com: